gnolang/gno/docs/getting-started/setting-up-a-local-chain.md

 ## Changing the node configuration

 You can specify a node configuration file using the `--config` flag.
-To learn more about the node configuration options, check out the [Node Configuration](../reference/node-configuration.md) reference.

 ```bash
 gnoland start --config config.toml